President, Lead Strategist

-Melanie brings more than a decade of experience in project management and online/offline strategic communications.
-She’s adept at helping clients craft long-term changes through open communication and team participation.
-Melanie loves to streamline processes, figuring out ways to save both time and money, hence the love of project management!
+Melanie has more than a decade of experience managing online/offline strategic communications projects, and she’s adept at crafting long-term impact with clients through open communication and team participation.
+She loves to streamline processes, figuring out ways to save both time and money, hence the love of project management!
 She has an MBA from George Washington University, and enjoys volunteering.
 She’s also an avid hiker.

 Senior Designer, Lead Strategist

-Cory Osborn has worked as a design strategist for Provoc for more than 11 years, and as a commercial illustrator and designer for over 20 years.
-His education includes studying traditional and digital art at the University of California Santa Barbara and graphic design at the Corcoran College of Art and Design.
-Formerly a resident of Washington, DC from 2002 until 2010, Cory now lives in Amsterdam, NL.
-Living in Europe gives him a valuable perspective on social change movements and citizen engagement from an international standpoint.
+Cory has worked as a design strategist for Provoc for more than 11 years, and as a commercial illustrator and designer for over 20 years.
+His education includes traditional and digital art studies at the University of California Santa Barbara and graphic design at the Corcoran College of Art and Design.
+A resident of Washington, DC from 2002 until 2010, Cory now lives in Amsterdam, NL.
+Living in Europe gives him valuable perspective and insight on global social change and citizen engagement movements.

 Kate’s background of progressive education, years of living abroad, a deep love of art and a passion for values-aligned work has fueled the creative work she has developed over the last ten years.
 After graduating from Marlboro College with majors in Visual Arts and Literature, Kate traveled to far-flung locations to work on issues touching on the environment and international development.